baileydunning/wild-willows/README.md

 # Wild Willows 🌿

 A cozy nature-restoration life sim.
 You've set up camp at the edge of a damaged nature preserve: gather fallen materials, craft and plant habitat, shape the land biome by biome — and real animals return when the habitat truly supports them.
+See more at [wildwillows.app](https://wildwillows.app).

 Built with TypeScript, React + Vite (UI shell), Phaser 3 (world), and Harper v5 (database, API resources, seeded data).
 Harper is the source of truth — every action is validated server-side; the browser never computes game state on its own.
 All art — terrain, objects, animals, the player, and journal thumbnails — is procedurally generated from simple shapes at boot, so the game ships with zero asset files.